There are five amazing habits for a long and healthy life . By practising these you’ll be increasing your chances of avoiding many illnesses.

 We now eat far more than three meals a day.
 In fact, some nutritionists have been pushing the idea that four, five or even six small meals a day are healthy.

 Do they know that we are designed to fast from time to time?
-Do you know that we’re designed to fast?
+We are not cattle, and we are not meant to graze.

 The single most healthy, cheap, well researched and effective thing we can do for our health after taking care of our diet, is to fast.